Which Wine Should You Choose for a Successful Barbecue?

 Faced with this power, your wine must hold its own.

 The result?
-An unpleasant, almost metallic sensation in the mouth.
+An unpleasant, almost metallic, sensation in the mouth.

-Our recommendations for reds
+Our red wine recommendations

 We also love Languedoc wines like Faugères or Corbières.

 The secret?
-Serve these wines slightly chilled, around 16-17°C.
+Serve these wines slightly chilled, around 16-17°C (60-63°F).

 What about poultry and sausages?